gwu-cs-os/resources/system-setup/mac.md

 ## Installation Instructions

 1. Open Terminal and check if you have an SSH key on your system by seeing if `~/.ssh/id_rsa.pub` exists.
 If you do not have a key, you can generate one with `ssh-keygen -t rsa`.
 If you do not wish to set a password, just hit ENTER when asked for a passphrase.
 You should not have a public / private keyboard located at `~/.ssh/id_rsa.pub` and `~/.ssh/id_rsa` respectively.
+If you generated a key, close and reopen Terminal to start a new shell session.
+You need to do this for ssh to be able to detect the presence of this new key.
 1. Generate a YAML configuration file containing your public key via the following:

 ```bash